residential property with a front driveway

 Have pets?
 Sometimes they’re the ones responsible for your missing car keys.
 Knowing their usual hiding spots will help you here.
 Just check each place to ensure that the little critters haven’t taken anything that doesn’t belong to them.
 Who knows, you might also discover something else you thought you’d lost.

-This won’t help you immediately, but will be of a lot of use down the road.
+This won’t help you immediately, especially if a replacement still needs key programming, but it will be of a lot of use down the road.
 Using a smart key finder will make it a lot easier to resolve this problem if it happens again, and without having to go through your entire house.
-Most models don’t cost a lot these days and you should be able to get one for all sets of car keys you have without trouble.
+Most models don’t cost a lot these days and you should be able to get one for every vehicle key or key fob you have without trouble.